nukiz/minesense/README.md

 - btw the 'working' features (clicker, reach) don't even work, some sort of issue i cant get my head around

+# FOLLOW THE LICENSE!
+Not following it will result in legal action, if no credits are given for our code!